The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model

-We rearrange the original expressions with $A_2$ and $A_3$ (and $A_1$ later) to handle the limit $k\rightarrow 1$ later.
+We have rearranged the original expressions in \citet{paulot2015asym} into $A_2$ and $A_3$ (and $A_1$ later) to handle the limit $k\rightarrow 1$ later.
 Moreover, we further simplify the expression of $A_2$, which was originally given in terms of several layers of definitions. \ref{apdx:simp} provides the details of the simplification.
 The rearrangement and simplification not only facilitate the numerical implementation but also help explain the formula, as we discuss below.